 A block schedule can be an option for homeschooling families to consider.
 This type of schedule allows for extended time for subjects as needed.
 A family can create the schedule they would like to follow, or that works for the week.
 An example of a block schedule might be two hours of history in the morning, followed by lunch and play, and then two hours of language arts in the afternoon, with time left for quiet time, work on long-term projects, or time for extra math help or reading.

-The homeschool schedule can change or adjust by shuffling the blocks by week or on an individual basis.
+The homeschool schedule can change or adjust by shuffling the blocks by a week or on an individual basis.
 Kids like a predictable schedule but also respond well to changing the subjects around.
 Homeschool families should also ensure that kids are getting time to relax and physical movement opportunities as needed.
 At least one break period or recess should be scheduled in the morning, one at lunchtime, and one in the afternoon.
 Children need a regular school routine, with both formal physical activities and time for children to play take a break from their studies.

 Creating a Daily Schedule That Works